Understanding Compliance with Content Usage Policy

 - If I see it in the marketplace it must be OK.

 What you see in a POD marketplace is usually not a good guide to what is allowed.
 You have no way of knowing just by looking whether the person posting the design is the owner, has obtained permission, or whether they just haven't been caught yet.
 Most PODs have some well known figures among their shop owners ranging, depending upon POD, from Snoopy to Star Trek to Disney and everything else.
 Some businesses are more open to licensing than others.
 In most cases designs are not screened in advance.
 They get removed when someone brings the PODs attention to a problem.
+In some cases the screening policies have changed.
+Older designs may have had a different screening policy and, again, designs that do not meet current standards have not been caught yet.

 - I got my design pulled but I know it is legal.